BioComSoftware/TeramyydDuel/Docs/CHADBURN_SETUP_GUIDE.md

 **How it works:**
 - Player drags the handle with mouse
 - Handle rotates around its bottom pivot point
-- Rotation angle determines percentage of `maxSpeedKnots` from engine
+- Rotation angle determines throttle percentage, which is converted to knots using engine power, ship mass, `FORCE_PER_POWER_UNIT`, and `KNOTS_TO_MPS`
 - Automatically calls `Engine.SetKnotsAhead()` or `SetKnotsAstern()`
 - Handle color changes: White (stop), Green (ahead), Red (astern)